 The information contained here are subject to change.
 Chinese History Digest is not responsible or liable if any changes should occur.
-You could also check the official website of the Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders but it is only in Chinese.
+You could also check the official website of the Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders - www.nj1937.org - but it seems to be irregularly maintained.

 After gaining full control of the city by December 13th, Japanese soldiers began to massacre Chinese prisoners of war and the civilian population of Nanjing.
 More than 20,000 women were raped by the Japanese soldiers and many of them later killed.
 Countless commercial buildings and houses of the wealthy class were looted.
 About a third of all buildings in Nanjing were damaged by fire during this hellish period that lasted for about 6 to 8 weeks.
 Altogether, it is estimated that up to 300,000 civilians and unarmed Chinese soldiers were slaughtered by the Japanese army.
 (The population of Nanjing numbered around 600,000 people in 1927.)
 The killing was done indiscriminately and in such bestial ways as mass beheadings and burying people alive!